gifton/Agentic-Workflow/agentic-natural/examples-gallery.md

 ### Real-time Dashboard
 ```
-agentic workflow for analytics dashboard with monitoring and visual progress
+agentic natural for analytics dashboard with monitoring and visual progress
 using React optimized for performance
 ```